 But it hasn’t worked out like that…

 The buyers have disappeared.
 Yes, quite literally.
 Here’s what happened: Angele, the buyer, an Antiguan who lives in Canada, said they’d be in Antigua in June to go ahead with the sale.
-I asked if she could be sending details so that … Read the rest »
+I asked if she could be sending details so that my solicitor could be getting … Read the rest »

 Wow!
 Audience reaction and feedback to Singles’ Holiday has been so positive.
 Especially as much of it has come from industry professionals like Anna Scher MBE and Charles Verrell, who were in the audience last night.
 I could not be happier – well, unless we were opening in the West End, of course! 🙂 (Universe, are you listening?)